-The fire protection systems at the Middleburg Facility includes Portable Fire Extinguishers and Dual Duty Smoke Detectors:
+The fire protection systems at the Middleburg Facility includes Portable Fire Extinguishers and Dual Duty Smoke Detectors (smoke and carbon monoxide).

-- Individual houses are equipped with portable fire extinguishers. - All houses are equipped with dual duty smoke detectors that also detect Carbon Monoxide.
+- Individual houses are equipped with portable fire extinguishers. - All houses are equipped with dual duty smoke detectors that detect smoke and carbon monoxide.